The short story

 That the church doors symbolize the gates of Hades is an additional bit of imagery: it is only by passing through the gates of death that we enter into the kingdom of God (represented by the church) and are able to take communion.
 All of us have to pass through death in order to receive life.

-So yes, Christ goes to Hades – but as a conqueror, not as one conquered.
-And he is leading us to share in his glorious conquering of death and the devil.
-If you’ve ever wondered why the gospel is called “the good news”, now you have some idea as to why.
+So yes, Christ goes to Hades: but as a conqueror, not as one conquered.
+And he leads us to share in his glorious conquering of death and the devil.
+If you’ve ever wondered why the gospel is called “the good news,” now you have some idea as to why.

 Subscribe